ogud/DS-Maintain/CDS-maintain.md

 Algorithm 0 adds a reference to this document.

+## Promoting RFC7344 to standards track

+Experience has shown that CDS/CDNSKEY are useful in the deployment of DNSSEC.
+[@RFC7344] was published as Informational, this document elevates RFC7344 to standards track.

 {backmatter}

 # Acknowledgements

 This document is generated using the mmark tool that Miek Gieben has developed.
+We thank number of people that have provided feedback and useful comments including Bob Harold, John Levine, Matthijs Mekking, Dan York,